 About The Return Flight LIH-SAN

 Grab a sandwich and a drink at a Starbucks or a small bar and head to the gate.
 Note that carry on bags will be re-screened at the gate and that you can’t carry any fruit or sandwiches with tomatoes on board.

 @lajollamom Glad to hear you liked the meals!
 A local caterer actually provides our meals on flights from LIH.
 Thanks for flying Alaska! *DS

 I ordered the short ribs as did my husband and we both agreed that the entree was flavorful and that even the grilled asparagus was cooked perfectly.
 Starters included Hawaiian bread and a kalamata, feta and mixed green salad.
 I was tired and forgot to take photos.
 The flight attendant in first class could not possibly have been more attentive or helpful.

 Our bags arrived at baggage claim quickly, which is rare at SAN lately.

 Would I Book Again?

-Yep, the benefits of flying direct are too great and we’ll probably be on board to to Maui in the fall.
+Yep, the benefits of flying direct are too great.
+See what our most recent flight on Alaska Airlines to Maui was like.